KubenKoder/Arduino/Egna exempel/Rover/readme.md

 * In  "Aditional Boards Manager URLs" add **this adress line* to the text box and then click on "OK":
  <code>http://arduino.esp8266.com/stable/package_esp8266com_index.json</code> (don't klick the link)
 * In the menu Go to "Tools -> Board -> Boards Manager", type "ESP8266" and install it.
 * Go again to "Tools -> Board" and select "NodeMCU 1.0".
-(It's the type of development board we are using, the same microcontroller comes mounted on many different boards.)
+(It's the type of development board we are using, the same microcontroller can be mounted on many different boards.)
 * Copy this [code](../esp8266-nodemcu/Rover_wifi/Rover_wifi.ino) to the Arduino program
 * Change the ROVERNAME from "rolf" to something fun.
-We'll
+You can use it to find the webpage later.
 * Select the correct Tools -> Port COM number and upload as usual.
 * **NOTE:** *You can not have the wifi card connected to a powered Rover while programming it.
-It will get confused as the Rover will start talking to it while it tries to send the program.
-Unplug the 5V cable between the cards and turn the rover battery pack off.*
+It will get confused as the Rover will start talking to it at the same time.*
 * Restart the ESP8266 module by pressing the tiny reset button on it and then check the serial monitor, **baud 9600**.
 It should give you the IP nr.
 Note it down.

 Now we know the module can connect to the wireless network.